bilgeonceken/foodcrawler/README.md

 # foodcrawler
 tells you what they have in the metu cafeteria.

-- [ ] Read, process and dump the html, do not save it.
+- [ ] do not create an html file.
+Use "requests" library